Acrisure Stadium: Seating and tickets

 As of 2018, the Pittsburgh Steelers have sold out every home game since the 1972 season.
 Entering the 2008 season, the Steelers average ticket price of $69.47 was the 15th highest out of the NFL's 32 teams.
-The majority of the 65,050 seats are colored "Steeler gold," though club seats are dark gray.
+The majority of the 65,050 seats are colored "Steeler gold", though club seats are dark gray.
 Acrisure Stadium features 1,500 seats in 129 luxury boxes, with prices ranging from $64,000 to $135,000 depending on location and size.
 These boxes were predicted to increase the Steelers' profits from $10 to $11 million per season over those at Three Rivers Stadium.
 The stadium also features 6,600 club seats that include a restaurant and an indoor bar, at prices up to $2,000 per person.
-For the 2010 season, season ticket prices for Panthers games range from a maximum of $295 per club seat with required donations per seat between $250 and $500 depending on location, to as low as $87 per seat with no required donation for upper end zone sections.
+For the 2010 season, season ticket prices for Panthers games ranged from a maximum of $295 per club seat with required donations per seat between $250 and $500 depending on location, to as low as $87 per seat with no required donation for upper end zone sections.
 Individual game ticket prices ranged from $30 to $65 depending on the seat location and the opponent.

 Great Hall

 The Great Hall spans approximately 40000 sqft on the east side of the stadium and houses a collection of Steelers and Pittsburgh Panthers memorabilia.
-The Hall includes a timeline of the Steelers franchise's major events, an oversized Steelers helmet hangs from the ceiling beside a video screen that shows entertainment for fans throughout game days.
+The Hall includes a timeline of the Steelers franchise's major events and an oversized Steelers helmet hanging from the ceiling beside a video screen that shows entertainment for fans throughout game days.
 The Great Hall also features the actual lockers of several former Steelers, including Hall of Fame members Franco Harris, Joe Greene, and Bill Dudley.

-Six large Super Bowl trophies-shaped display columns were erected and contain artifacts from each championship the Steelers have won including replica trophies.
+Six large Lombardi Trophy-shaped display columns were erected and contain artifacts from each championship the Steelers have won including replica trophies.
 Two display columns are dedicated to the University of Pittsburgh and contain memorabilia from the Panthers' teams.
 The floor is painted to resemble the post-baseball season football field at Three Rivers Stadium, with the word "Steelers" painted in black over a gold background.
 University of Pittsburgh players are featured on two large murals within the Hall.
 Eight additional tile murals created by local high schools represent western Pennsylvania football history.
 In 2007, the Great Hall was named the best concourse at an NFL stadium by writer Bill Evans, in an article for ESPN.com.